 The most-liked feature of the trust is that it allows you the flexibility to distribute your property slowly over time rather than distributing all of your property right when you pass away.
 Families like this feature specifically when they have young children that they don’t want to leave an enormous amount of money to when they pass away.

 Now if you want to create a trust, keep in mind that there are many different types of trusts, therefore it’s really important that you speak with an attorney about your specific situation.

 If you choose to create a trust, you will still need a Will.
 The Will still serves to designate who the legal guardian for your minor children will be and it still designates what happens with taxes and funeral expenses and the like when you pass away.
 More importantly, it is used to pour over into your trust any property you may have forgotten to add to your trust before you pass away.
 This is why it is called a “Pour-Over Will”.

 I hope this was helpful to you and that it helps you decide whether creating a trust in addition to a pour-over Will will be best for your family.
-If you are ready to start your estate plan, schedule your meeting here.
+If you are ready to start your estate plan, schedule your call here.